(1) A manufacturer or distributor may not require any new motor vehicle dealer in this state to do any of the following:

-(i) Operating a dealership temporarily for a reasonable period.
+(A) Operating a preexisting dealership temporarily for a reasonable period.

-(ii) Operating a dealership which is for sale at a reasonable price.
+(B) Operating a preexisting dealership which is for sale at a reasonable price.

 (i) A manufacturer may not, except as provided by this section, directly or indirectly:

-(iii) Act in the capacity of a new motor vehicle dealer: Provided, That a manufacturer may own an interest, other than stock in a publicly held company, solely for investment purposes;
+(A) Own an interest in a dealer or dealership: Provided, That a manufacturer may own stock in a publicly held company solely for investment purposes;

 (j) A manufacturer or distributor may own an interest in a franchised dealer, or otherwise control a dealership, for a period not to exceed twelve months from the date the manufacturer or distributor acquires the dealership if: